 Disclosure: This post may contain affiliate links, which means I may receive a small commission if you click a link and purchase something that I have recommended.
 This is done at no extra cost to you.
 Thank you for supporting Loops & Love Crochet!

 - Worsted weight yarn – You can use any worsted-weight yarn for this project.
-I used Bernat Super Value in Berry (Red), Winter White, and Baby Pink.
+I used a mixture of Bernat Super Value yarn and Caron Simply Soft.

 - Yarn needle (for weaving in ends)